State Horse Judging Contest

 - IMPORTANT: Horse Judging Contest Team Scores: This is how the team scores will be determined for this contest.

-- Because there is no limit on the number of members a county can register in the junior and senior division and because the Scantron system does not accommodate multiple teams from a county, those registered will not be divided into teams prior to the contest.
+- Because there is no limit on the number of members a county can register in the junior and senior division and because the Scantron system (used only at in-person events) does not accommodate multiple teams from a county, those registered will not be divided into teams prior to the contest.

 - The top three individual scores in a county will determine the team score for that county for each division.
 What this means is that if you have more than three enrolled in your county (e.g., let’s say eight youth competing in junior division) then from those eight, the top three would comprise the team score.
 The final team will include those three plus the next highest individual in the county for a four-person team.